 Middle Eastern and Moorish Cooking Demonstration: a menu of Middle Eastern and Moorish-inspired cuisine is prepared by a charismatic local resident in the kitchen of her small town house in the upper Albaicín district.
 A cross-cultural experience that ends with a relaxed dinner with wine and chat!

 Meals - B

-This morning we visit the stunningly beautiful and interesting Alhambra.
+This morning we visit the stunningly beautiful and interesting Alhambra (please note this is an optional extra and not a compulsory visit).
 This complex of palaces, fortress, urban areas and gardens is a unique testimony to the Nasrid sultans whose 250 year reign in Granada proved to be the swansong of Muslim rule on the Iberian Peninsula.
 Admire the beautiful tile work, decorative plaster walls, fountains and serene gardens.
 The whole visit takes 2-3 hours and you can do it at your leisure.

 You will have a few hours free time to do some more sight-seeing or shopping after your visit of the Alhambra.
 In the late afternoon, enjoy either the Tile Painting Class or the Moorish Cooking Class, the groups reversing from yesterday.